3296Spring2020/project-01-google-dinosaur/README.md

 <strong>UNLIKE</strong> this extension is able to play while the Internet connection is perfect and will display how many times and the highest score for a day.

+Players can <strong>CHANGE</strong> character model or music to to better suit their mood.

 <strong>OUR PRODUCT</strong> will provide a new trend and design pattern for users to play more attractive.

 ## Personas